swiftlang/swift/docs/LibraryEvolution.rst

   subclassable.
 - Adding a deinitializer.
 - Adding new, non-overriding method, subscript, or property.
-- Adding a new overriding member, as long as its type does not change.
+- Adding a new overriding member, though if the class is publicly-subclassable the type of the member may not deviate from the member it overrides.
   Changing the type could be incompatible with existing overrides in subclasses.

 Finally, classes allow the following changes that do not apply to structs:

+- Removing an explicit deinitializer.
+(A class with no declared deinitializer effectively has an implicit deinitializer.)
 - "Moving" a method, subscript, or property up to its superclass.
 The declaration of the original member must remain along with its original availability, but its body may consist of simply calling the new superclass